 The last two baseline firing behaviors are the burstiness and the coefficient of variation (CV) and both were fit quite similar, because both are correlated as shown below in figure 14 and by the color coding by the computed cell burstiness of the scatter plot (fig. 12).
-The model fits lower half of them well but does not manage to match the high values, where it consistently underestimates the corresponding value.
+The model fits lower half of them well but doesn't manage to match the high values, where it consistently underestimates the corresponding value.
 The cells' burstiness distribution has two peaks: the continuously firing cells around 0 and the bursting cells around 2.
-These two main peaks are still fit quite well but the rare very strongly bursting cell is not matched by the model.
-But this may be an artifact of how burstiness was defined here, as the ISI histograms seem to contain a full continuum between regular firing as seen in fig. 2 A and the strongly bursting cells as in C. The covariance is distributed more evenly but still shows the two peaks seen in the burstiness measure.
+These two main peaks are still fit quite well but the rare very strongly bursting cell is not matched by the model, but this may be an artifact of how burstiness was defined here, as the ISI histograms seem to contain a full continuum between regular firing as seen in fig. 2 A and the strongly bursting cells as in C. The covariance is distributed more evenly but still shows the two peaks seen in the burstiness measure.

-Figure 12: Comparison of baseline firing properties between cells and their corresponding fits.
-The histograms on top compare the distributions of the n= 54 cells in blue and their respective models in orange.
+Figure 12: Comparison of baseline bursting properties between cells and their corresponding fits.
+The histograms on top compare the distributions of the n=54 cells in blue and their respective models in orange.
 The scatter plot at the bottom directly compares them.
 Points on the identity line (grey) indicate perfect model predictions.
-The points are colored by the cell's burstiness.
 A: The model values for the burstiness agree well with the values of the model but again show a tendency that the higher the value of the cell the more the model value is below it.
 B: The CV also shows the problem of the burstiness but the values drift apart more slowly starting around 0.6.
-The colouring of the points indicates the correlation between burstiness and CV (shown below).

-The models were able to fit the steady-state response of the cells very well (13 A), with some fluctuations but no strong bias in one direction.
+The models were able to fit the steady state response of the cells very well (13 A).
+There are fluctuations but they are even so there is no strong bias in one direction.
 Most cells react to a 10% increase in EOD amplitude with around an increase of their firing frequency of around 40 Hz.
 The fit of the onset response characterized by the slope of the Boltzmann function shows very strong fluctuations which make an accurate judgment difficult, as even with these large differences the quality of the model is still often decent.

 Figure 13: Comparison of adaption properties between cells and their corresponding fits.
 The histograms on top compare the distributions of the n=54 cells in blue and their respective models in orange.
 The scatter plot at the bottom directly compares them.
 Points on the identity line (grey) indicate perfect model predictions.
 A: The f{∞} slope pairs show good agreement with mostly low scattering in both direction.
-B: The f_0 values show a higher spread and for steeper slopes the models have more often too flat slopes.
+B The f_0 values show a higher spread and for steeper slopes the models have more often too flat slopes.

-Given the differences between the cell firing properties and the ones of the model the correlations were calculated and show differences (fig. 14).
-Of the seven correlations found in the data set the fitted models show a correlation for all but the correlation between the VS and baseline firing rate, but the models also show four additional correlations.
-These are between the base rate and the f_0 slope, base rate and burstiness, base rate and SC and finally between SC and f{∞} slope.
+Given the differences in the between the cell firing properties and the ones of the model the correlations between the different firing properties were calculated and show differences (fig. 14).
+Of the seven correlations found in the data set the fitted models show all except the correlation between the VS and baseline firing rate, but the models also show four additional correlations.
+These are between the baseline firing rate and the f_0 slope, base rate and burstiness again base rate and SC and between SC and f{∞} slope.